wagner-group/reap-benchmark/README.md

 ln -s ~/data/mtsd_v2_fully_annotated/$LABEL_NAME/val val
 ```

-### Mapillary
+### Mapillary Vistas

-- `prep_mapillary.py`: Prepare Vistas dataset for YOLOv5 using a pretrained classifier to determine classes of the signs.
+- `prep_mapillary.py`: Prepare Vistas dataset for YOLOv5 using a pre-trained classifier to determine classes of the signs.
 May require substantial memory to run.
 Insufficient memory can lead to the script getting killed with no error message.

 ```[bash]
 # Dataset should be extracted to ~/data/mapillary_vistas (use symlink if needed)